 ABOUT

-I am an Africa correspondent for The Economist.
+I am a staff correspondent for The Economist.

 For more than 5 years I was based in Addis Ababa, where I reported on everything from indigenous Ethiopian finance to the politics of religion, from digital piracy to political satire, and from the politics of cultural preservation to the messy collision of camels and trains.
 I covered Sudan’s uprising and its stalled democratic transition, as well as the early promise of “Abiymania”and Ethiopia’s brief democratic opening.
 In 2018 I made it onto the first flight between Ethiopia and Eritrea in two decades to report on that historic diplomatic thaw, as well as Eritrea’s aborted perestroika.

 From 2020, I reported extensively on Ethiopia’s civil war, one of the deadliest conflicts of the 21st century, until I was expelled from the country in May 2022.
-Since then I’ve written my first book.
-"The Abiy Project: God, Power and War in the New Ethiopia" is the story of Africa's most controversial living leader, and a chronicle of the most tumultuous years in recent Ethiopian history.
-It is now available to pre-order on Amazon.
+Since then I’ve written my first book — “The Abiy Project: God, Power and War in the New Ethiopia” — which has been described as the “essential” account of the most tumultuous period in recent Ethiopian history.
+It is available to order on Amazon now.

 I have a BA and MSc from Oxford University.